LONGLIN163/quickSetup_webpack-babel-less/README.md

 ### Notice

-1. Fail to uninstall old version babel and can not install new version.
+1. Fail to uninstall old version babel and can not install new version?.

 ```bash